Corrections and Retractions Policy

 DOI: https://doi.org/10.61030/ijpsc.crossmark

-The International Journal of Psychology and Strategic Communication (IJPSC) is committed to preserving the scholarly integrity, traceability, and long-term reliability of its published content.
-This Update Policy outlines our procedures for editorial review, post-publication amendments, ethical compliance, issue reporting, and link permanence.
+The International Journal of Psychology and Strategic Communication (IJPSC) is committed to maintaining the integrity, accuracy, and long-term reliability of the scholarly record.
+This Update Policy defines the journal’s procedures for post-publication corrections, ethical oversight, content traceability, and link permanence.

 Editorial Process and Quality Assurance